 Gabriela Priess: My career journey has been from one end of the spectrum to the other.
 Originally, I studied English and education, and I was a high school teacher for four years.
 I loved teaching, and I encourage anyone who wants to pursue it to do just that, but eventually, I hit a block and craved more mobility.
 So I moved from the U.S. to Portugal and studied web and mobile development.
 Finding myself back as a junior in a new industry, I worked my way up by freelancing as a web developer, building a curriculum for a coding school, and then quickly finding my way into a lead tech support role with a popular web application organization, where I also led the QA process.
 So, how does all of this add up to working in and with data?
 I truly believe every professional experience is the chance to extract something positive — a learning takeaway.
-This diverse background has challenged me and shaped me, as well as helped me to be confident in my choices, to trust I’m taking steps in the right direction, because ultimately each career move has been better than the last and has led me to where I am now, with MongoDB, as an Enterprise Modernization Consultant.
+This diverse background has challenged me and shaped me, as well as helped me to be confident in my choices, to trust I’m taking steps in the right direction, because ultimately each career move has been better than the last and has led me to where I am now, with MongoDB, as an Industry Consultant.
 Ultimately a career risk led me to a job that didn’t even exist a year ago on a new team.
 So, we can never truly say what the future holds for us; we may be headed toward a killer career that hasn’t even been invented yet.

 When it comes to being successful on my team, I think this role is open to so much diversity.
 I’m trying to narrow down any specific skills, but I think anyone who is ambitious, independent, takes ownership with what they produce, and is curious will succeed here.
 Curiosity is a huge asset — someone who is open to learning and diving deep into what they don’t yet understand, eager to keep growing, and tech-curious.
 A big part of what we do involves us keeping our finger on the pulse of tech and data innovation, so we can confidently discuss, debate, or write about it.
 This means feeding ourselves with the right tech news content.

-GP: Our reach is quite broad, but if I had to define it, I’d say the Enterprise Modernization Team (EMT) assists, educates, and helps inspire large enterprises to move toward modernization and innovation.
+GP: Our reach is quite broad, but if I had to define it, I’d say the Industry Solutions Team (IST) assists, educates, and helps inspire large enterprises to move toward modernization and innovation.
 Often, large enterprises have the most complex, costly legacies in their systems and need macro and micro aid and insights to not only modernize but also to visualize and tally the endpoint.
-EMT Principles and Consultants have the industry expertise and capability to translate our value proposition to senior executives and engineering management.
+IST Principles and Consultants have the industry expertise and capability to translate our value proposition to senior executives and engineering management.
 This includes generating training content for internal teams; meeting with other teams for potential and ongoing accounts; delivering webinars, published content, and interactive exposition presentations; and meeting with clients so they have a stronger understanding of how MongoDB helps them to modernize from the most basic format, such as adopting the document model, to truly leading in innovation, such as data science, machine learning, and real-time analytics.
-So, EMT is a bridge between sales, technical sales, and marketing for complex industry use cases and solutions.
+So, the IST is a bridge between sales, technical sales, and marketing for complex industry use cases and solutions.
 These are the teams we collaborate most often with, working closely with sales reps and solutions architects, collaborating with solution providers, and closely aligning with the marketing team producing diverse content and product alignments.

 So, if you ask me what exactly is my role, I’d say it’s all of the above.
 Our team is small, although it’s growing quickly, and we have big plans to expand exponentially in the near future.
 That said, we have a democratic way of dividing the work.
 We’re made up of our Global Head, Boris Bialek, our Principal, Steve Dalby, and the two Consultants, including myself and Vanda Friedrichs.
 And we’re all expected to bring equally to the table, despite who has more seniority.
 This lets us all have an idea of what everyone is working on, and we frequently dip into each other’s projects either to help out or request aid.
 Each project is free roaming for all: as long as we’re aware of the objective and deadline, we can get creative with how we reach the endpoint.